laminlabs/lamindb/README.md

 db.Artifact.describe()
 ```

-### Setup
+### Configure your database

+You can create a LaminDB instance at [lamin.ai](https://lamin.ai) and invite collaborators.
-To write data, connect to a writable database:
+To connect to a remote instance, run:

 ```shell
 lamin login
 lamin connect account/name
 ```

-You can create a LaminDB instance at [lamin.ai](https://lamin.ai) and invite collaborators.
-If you prefer to work with a local SQLite database, run this instead:
+If you prefer to work with a local SQLite database (no login required), run this instead:

 ```shell
 lamin init --storage ./quickstart-data --modules bionty